Skip to content

 ) -> None

-Validate a :class:ServiceSpec's service and output_selector.
+Validate a :class:ServiceSpec's service and nested selector specs.

 Shared between standalone mutation views, viewset mixins, and @service_action. has_instance is fixed by the action context (False for create, True for update / destroy / detail actions).